ultra0000/ShdTH-Reloaded/README.md

 ### Computer
 1. Download [the latest release from here](https://github.com/ShadowTheHedgehogHacking/ShdTH-Reloaded/releases) - choosing either the original aspect ratio version or the widescreen version.
 Patchers exist for NTSC-U, NTSC-J, and PAL.
 2. Extract your chosen version release zip.
-3. Get the latest release or dev Dolphin - [dolphin-5.0-21460 or newer recommended](https://dolphin-emu.org/download/)
+3. Get the latest release or dev Dolphin - [Dolphin 2407 or newer recommended](https://dolphin-emu.org/download/)
 4. Visit https://shadowthehedgehoghacking.github.io/xdelta-wasm/ or any other xdelta3 patcher of your choice.
 5. Specify your original ISO as the `Source file`.
 6. Specify the `reloaded-[region]-[aspect].xdelta` file you extracted as the `Patch file`.